 A country’s competitiveness needs to be led, directed and facilitated by national government in partnership with the private sector.
 Greater collaboration between government and the private sector is required, but so too is collaboration within the private sector.

-The Manufacturing Indaba, hosted by the City of Ekurhuleni, together with its strategic partners, the dti and the Manufacturing Circle, will provide a platform to highlight challenges and issues that are impacting the South African manufacturing industry currently, and will set out to seek innovative ideas to create local market attractiveness and move the industry forward over the next 5 years.
+The Manufacturing Indaba with its strategic partners, the dti and the Manufacturing Circle, will provide a platform to highlight challenges and issues that are impacting the South African manufacturing industry currently, and will set out to seek innovative ideas to create local market attractiveness and move the industry forward over the next 5 years.

-The event will be a two-day conference and showcase exhibition hosted in the heart of Ekurhuleni.
+The event will be a two-day conference and showcase exhibition hosted in the heart of Sandton.